sadieedwin/url-repo-local/README.md

 # url-repo-local
-_This is a Local Version of the URL Repository Web App._
+_This is a Local Version of the URL Repository Web App (no need to deploy a server)._

 [ Original URL Repo ](https://github.com/sadieedwin/url-repo/tree/main)